 | Obedience driven by pressure | Obedience shaped by gratitude |

 This settled righteousness explains why life with God is possible at all.
-Eternal life does not begin at the end of perfect obedience, but at the moment faith rests in Christ, as explained in What Is Eternal Life?.
+Eternal life does not begin at the end of perfect obedience, but at the moment faith rests in Christ, as explained in https://goodchristiannetwork.com/a-study-in/.
 Because righteousness is already secured, believers are free to walk through difficulty without interpreting hardship as divine rejection.
-God’s purposes remain steady, even when circumstances are not, a truth reflected in Romans 8:28 Meaning — All Things Work Together for Good.
+God’s purposes remain steady, even when circumstances are not, a truth reflected in https://goodchristiannetwork.com/2025/12/10/romans-828-meaning-all-things-work-together-for-good/.

 | What Christ Has Done | What the Believer Lives From |